So, we left off from Part 1 discussing winter weather tips and maintenance. For Part 2 let’s switch gears and talk about air for a minute.

 Heads-up!!!: Make sure to install the baffles in the corners at the roof eaves, so attic air flow is not blocked from packed in insulation (drip edge/eave to top gable vent).

 Insulation facts: Can’t decide between fiberglass and cellulose?
 Did you know that cellulose beats the pants off of fiberglass insulation?
-In hot AND cold weather!!!
-Read more here: Insulation Facts
+In hot AND cold weather!
+Fiberglass can lose UP TO 50% of its R-Value in clod climated below 20 degrees.

 More Insulation Resources From This Old House – Which Insulation Do I Use?
 Vapor Barrier or Not?